 Domain Contact: The Domain Name Registrant, technical contact, or administrative contract (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record.

-Domain Name: The label assigned to a node in the Domain Name System.
+Domain Label: An individual component of a Domain Name.

+Domain Name: A set of one or more Domain Labels, each separated by a single full stop character (".").
+Fully-Qualified Domain Names and Wildcard Domain Names are Domain Names.

 Domain Namespace: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.